 - Scan a UDI barcode on a Medical Device

-- See the information extracted, enter a quantity
+- See the information extracted, enter a quantity and save the changes

 What information does a medical device barcode contain?